Lois D. Aime

 Blackboard Learn Orientation

 Each semester NCC offers a number of one-hour orientations that show students who have never taken an online class using Blackboard Learn the basic elements of the system.
 The orientations focus on how to navigate around the Blackboard site; how to upload files for homework assignments and email or discussion attachments; what the various tools in Blackboard look like and how they are used.
+THERE WILL BE NO ON-CAMPUS ORIENTATIONS UNTIL FURTHER NOTICE.
+Please contact Lois Aime if you have questions/concerns.

 - Java – Microsoft Windows needs the Java Virtual Machine installed to run Java applets like Blackboard Chat and email.